PNNL-Comp-Mass-Spec/Venn-Diagram-Plotter/bin/Readme.txt

 -------------------------------------------------------------------------------
-Written by Kyle Littlefield for the Department of Energy (PNNL, Richland, WA) Software maintained by Matthew Monroe (PNNL, Richland, WA) Program started in August 2004
+Written by Kyle Littlefield for the Department of Energy (PNNL, Richland, WA) Three circle overlap added by Matthew Monroe in 2007 (PNNL, Richland, WA) Program started in August 2004

 E-mail: matthew.monroe@pnl.gov or matt@alchemistmatt.com